The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Orthonormal frame formalism for the Dirac equation

 \section{Orthonormal frame formalism for the Dirac equation}

-In the absence of a suitable Newman-Penrose formalism in 5 dimensions, we resort to using the equivalent but more computationally tedious orthonormal frame formalism for the Dirac equation.
-In this section, we formulate the Dirac equation on the 5D Myers-Perry geometry in Eddington--Finkelstein-type coordinates using the orthonormal frame (\ref{framevectors},\ref{frame1forms}).
-To do so, we first introduce the Dirac equation and the choice of gamma matrices used.
-Then we obtain the coefficients of the spinor connection using Cartan's first structural equation.
-Then we simplify the resulting Dirac operator and obtain a concise expression for the Dirac equation whose angular part is identical to that in Boyer-Lindquist coordinates \cite{Wu_2008,Daud__2012}.
+In the absence of a suitable Newman--Penrose formalism in 5 dimensions, we resort to using the equivalent but more computationally tedious orthonormal frame formalism for the Dirac equation.
+In this section, we first introduce the Dirac equation and the choice of gamma matrices used.
+Then, we use the regular orthonormal frame (\ref{framevectors}),(\ref{frame1forms}) constructed in Appendix \ref{frameappendix} to obtain an explicit expression for the Dirac operator, noting that its angular part is identical in Eddington--Finkelstein-type and Boyer--Lindquist coordinates \cite{Wu_2008,Daud__2012}.

 We choose the gamma matrices $\gamma^A$, $A=0,1,2,3,5$, as